 15. GUARANTEE U.K. MAINLAND

-Products of UK origin are offered in accordance with the respective manufacturer’s standard commercial warranty terms and procedures in respect of faulty materials and workmanship.
+Products of UK origin or from official importers (e.g Electrolux UK or Firex) are offered in accordance with the respective manufacturer’s standard commercial warranty terms and procedures in respect of faulty materials and workmanship.

 Original invoices or registration cards should be retained and available in order to instigate warranty works.